 PHP Best Coding Practices

 PHP is a widely-used open-source scripting language that’s especially suited for web development.
-If you are a beginner to PHP development, you are likely eager to dive in and start writing your first lines of code.
-However, it is important to take some time to understand the best coding practices for PHP.
-Following these practices will result in clean, efficient, and maintainable code this is easy to read and debug.
+If you are a beginner to PHP development, you’re likely eager to dive in and start writing your first lines of code.
+However, it’s important to take some time to understand the best coding practices for PHP.
+Following these practices will result in clean, efficient, and maintainable code that’s easy to read and debug.

 Coding Standards